-This post was written by the fabulous Janet or Paper + Spark!
+This post was written by the fabulous Janet of Paper + Spark!
 So excited to share it with you!
 Find more from Janet here.

 A lot of times you may plug your components into a pricing formula, and the number it spits out seems crazy or unrealistically high.
 So what do you do?
 Throw out the equation and decide to just wing it instead.
 Compare your products to other shops and set your prices accordingly.
 Take a stab in the dark.

 However, using some sort of basis or thought process for setting your prices is important for so many reasons.
-Here are my top 4 considerations for why you should include a pricing formula in your pricing strategy:
+Here are my top 4 considerations for why you should be using a pricing formula in your pricing strategy:

 It forces you to consider your costs.

 I’m not even going to dive into the specific components you should use in your pricing equation (although I do have a suggested worksheet with my personal pricing formula available for free right here).
 There are all sorts of different variations on calculating a retail price for your goods, and there’s not really a right or wrong way.